sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - Added extensions for Firmware and CoSWID use as Reference Integrity Measurements (CoSWID RIM)
 - Changes meta handling in CDDL from use of an explicit use of items to a more flexible unconstrained collection of items.
-- Added sections discussing use of COSE Signatures and CBOR Web Tokens
+- Added Sections discussing use of COSE Signatures and CBOR Web Tokens

 Changes from version 00 to version 01: